elias-michaias/c-match/README.md

 # Pattern Matching System for C

-A zero-overhead pattern matching system for C that provides ergonomic syntax with compile-time optimization.
+A low-to-no overhead pattern matching system for C that provides ergonomic syntax with compile-time optimization.
+Comes out of the box with Result types, Option types, and more goodies associated with pattern matching.

 ## Features

 - **Type-agnostic matching** for up to 10 arguments
-- **Zero runtime overhead** - compiles to optimal assembly identical to hand-written C
+- **Low runtime overhead** - compiles to optimal assembly, nearly identical to hand-written C in most cases
 - **Rich pattern support**: literals, wildcards, inequalities, ranges, tagged unions
 - **Enum and tagged union destructuring** with automatic value extraction via `it(TYPE)`
 - **Option types** - Full `Option<T>` system with `CreateOption(TYPE)` macro, `some_TYPE()`, `none_TYPE()`, helper functions, and seamless pattern matching